gkorpal/gkorpal.github.io/_drafts/fedora.md

 ## Finding packages using GUI

 Fedora's equivalent to Debian's Synaptic package manager is [dnfdragora](https://github.com/manatools/dnfdragora), unfortuately it's nowhere as good as Synaptic.
+Moreover it is extremely RAM hungry.
 However, in GNOME edition of Fedora there is GNOME Software Centre which makes things smoother, but requires [PC reboot for installing updates](https://ask.fedoraproject.org/t/gnome-software-center-wants-me-to-restart-to-install-updates/1283/5).
 In the RPM world opeSUSE has YaST as a worthy competitor of Synaptic (but that feels too nosey, it is much more than just a package manager).

 ## Installing packages not in repository